 Plus, this makes my whole act look less like a troubadour, and more of a show.

 So automating my system is giving myself a raise.

 I wanted an all-in-one package … a way not only to easily find, select, and play my backing tracks whether doing this on the fly or structured in sets / shows … but also a way to control my stage lighting system and instrument and vocal effects devices … and synchronize those with my backing tracks.

 I couldn’t find a low-cost combination of tablet and software that had the features or interface I needed to efficiently operate my show.

-So I went to work developing a program that would:
+So I wrote my own program that would:

 - run on low-cost touchscreen tablet computers

-- keep track of my entire live performance playlist, music library, and lyrics library
+- keep track of my entire playlist, music library, and lyrics library

 - play my backing tracks

 - allow easy selection of individual songs as well as creating sets for automatic song selection